SanazSyavashi1375/Simple-Counter/README.md

 # Simple-Counter
-You will build a simple React App which increment/decrements count on-screen when buttons are clicked using React State.
+I will build a simple React App which increment/decrements count on-screen when buttons are clicked using React State.